 On August 29th 2014, the day before Lauren’s wedding, Annie & James came to Colorado to attend the wedding.
 I joined my family to thank Annie for all she had done for my sister, and let her know that I had begun viewing the DNRS DVDs (although half-heartedly and typically only with Lauren’s cheerful presence and persistence).
 Annie’s confidence that attending the seminar could lead me to a full recovery was infectious; I also sensed that she saw right through my hesitations and excuses about taking that next step.
 Since the seminars were filling up quickly, Annie encouraged me to sign up that night, which I did.

 Two things in particular helped me to overcome my objections and inaction.
-While I had been using my college psychology degree as a justification to skip over and minimize material in the DVDs because “Oh, I know what this is,” I also knew from Lauren herself that her success only came about from “giving the retraining her all.”
-Her experience, support and perseverance inspired me, and I began to realize that “picking and choosing” or just “understanding” the material was not going to result in a full recovery.
+While I had been using my college psychology degree as a justification to skip over and minimize material in the DVDs because “Oh, I know what this is,” I also knew from Lauren herself that her successes only came about by implementing the program.
+Her experience, support and perseverance inspired me, and I began to realize that “picking and choosing” or just “understanding” the material was not going to be enough.
 The question I began to ask myself was, “What do I really want?”
 My answer was, “to get better!”
-Not just somewhat better for a short period of time, but to make a 100% full recovery.
 The other force that helped to drive me in a positive direction was the topic of emotional regulation and attunement in children, an aspect of my career as an early child care instructor.
 It made me realize some of what was missing in my own life, and it stirred in me a deep desire to learn more, not only to help the children in my care, but for myself as well.

 Though I was nervous about traveling on my first flight alone, in October I attended the DNRS seminar in Ojai, CA. This turned out to be one of the most helpful and amazing experiences in my life!
 Annie had an additional trick up her sleeve that week; she introduced a surprise guest speaker to the group who happened to be none other than my sister Lauren!
 After a lot of joyful tears (which included everyone in the room!), we were all on our way to a new beginning.
 Lauren, I am so blessed you are my sister, best friend and guardian angel.